 Smoothie bowl stations, breakfast burrito line-up or on the spot omelettes can be a creative way to make morning tea fun.
 Handing the recipe over to your team allows everyone to really take control of their meal and get the best out of brekkie.
 This can also help give your staff some helpful tips for meal planning and looking after themselves for the most important meal of the day.

-Swap the usual sandwiches out for a wrap platter.
+Swap the usual finger sandwiches out for a wrap platter.
 This healthy alternative can include a variety of different fillings include veggies, lean meats and a mix of salads.

 Skewers of freshly cut fruit and drizzled with chocolate.
 Yum.